Having a healthy emergency fund can help cushion any financial blows that you might face during tricky times.

 Cancel unused subscriptions

-Make sure you really will benefit if you choose to do this – there’s no point in cancelling everything if you still enjoy the service, because it’s important to still find the joy in life.
-Our financial wellbeing index explores how you should keep in mind what brings you joy and purpose whilst managing your finances.
+Make sure you really will benefit if you choose to do this, as there’s no point in cancelling services you still enjoy.
+Our financial wellbeing tool explores how you should keep in mind what brings you joy and purpose, all while managing your finances.

 Sell old books, clothing and homeware online